jacebenson/jace.pro/content/post/2018-02-15-print-out-variables.md

 wn += vtp;
 wn += "</div>";

-//then either write wn pre and appended with [code] tags in a journal field, or put it in a mail script.
+// then either write wn pre and appended with [code] tags in a journal
+// field, or put it in a mail script.
 ```

 ## Further Reading